-“Kabuki Hen” is the first of my three guinea hens.
-Just as many Kabuki players adorned their kimonos with their family crest, the Shimizu Family Crest appears on the chest of this crazy bird.
+“Kabuki Hen” is the first of my three hens.
+Just as many Kabuki players adorned their kimonos with their family crest, the Shimizu Family Crest appears on the chest of this unique bird.

 “Sumi Kabuki Hen” was made during the summer of 2021 from the blocks of “Kabuki Hen”.
 The prints of 2017 were made for demonstrations, with the intent to print an edition later.
 Four years later, I decided to feature sumi, a rich, black ink made from soot and animal glue, and printed the edition with a completely new color palette.